farmerbb/Taskbar/README.md

 #### Freeform window mode (Android 7.0+)

 Taskbar lets you launch apps in freeform floating windows on Android 7.0+ devices.
-No root access is required, although Android 8.0+ devices require an adb shell command to be run during initial setup.
+No root access is required, although Android 8.0, 8.1, and 9 devices require an adb shell command to be run during initial setup.

 Simply follow these steps to configure your device for launching apps in freeform mode: